Nathanael Greene had asthma, walked with a pronounced limp and belonged to the pacifist Quaker religion.

 The dispiriting battles set up the British for their final defeat at Yorktown.
 Nathanael Greene, the limping Quaker, returned to a hero’s welcome in Rhode Island.
 He didn’t stay long, however.
 The South Carolina government had voted him a large reward for his services.
 He settled in Georgia with his family and established a large estate.

-Nathanael Greene died at 43 in 1786, only three years after the war ended.
+Nathanael Greene died at 43 on June 19, 1786, only three years after the war ended.
 But his reputation was firmly established as one of the ablest soldiers in George Washington’s army.